ping8601/handidream-smart-contract/README.md

 ### Create a Product

-Once a producer is added, they can create products:
+Once a producer is added, they can create products.
+Only the authenticated producers are allowed to call this function.
+The product information required includes name, description, material, image URL, and producer address.

 ```javascript
 const tx  = await handiDream.createProduct("Handmade Vase", "Ceramic handmade vase.", "Ceramic", "https://example.jpg", Bob.address)